-Turn your pack n play into a ball pit for a toddler that still needs occasional containment but also wants entertainment.
-(Mama’s gotta carry in the groceries without a little person running into the street, right?!)
+Turn your pack n play (or any play yard) into a ball pit for a toddler that still needs occasional containment but also wants entertainment.
+At-home ball pit?
+Yep!
+Mama’s gotta carry in the groceries without a little person running into the street, right?!

-- Remove any mobile and bassinet from your pack n play
+- Remove any mobile and bassinet from your toddler play yard

-- Add a few dozen fun balls (like these Intex fun balls, a pack of 100 with carrying case)
+- Add a few dozen fun balls (like these Intex fun balls, a pack of 100 for less than $20 with carrying case)

 - Insert small child!